karin27-06/restaurant/README.md

 ---

-## 📄 Licencia
+## 📄 License

-This project is licensed under the
+This project is protected under the
-Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)
+**Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.

-You may study, copy, and modify this code for non-commercial purposes only.
+You are welcome to study, use, and adapt this code strictly for **non-commercial purposes**.
-Commercial use is prohibited without express permission from the author.
+Any commercial use, distribution, or reproduction without explicit, prior written consent from the authors is strictly prohibited.

-See the LICENSE file for full legal terms
+Please review the full terms and conditions in the [LICENSE](./LICENSE) file to ensure compliance.